ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 In addition to integration with third-party SIEMs, MCAS also supports integration with third-party DLP providers, enabling existing investments in on-premises solutions to be extended into the cloud.

-#### Design Considerations

 Integration between external DLP solution and MCAS is performed via the Internet Content Adaptation Protocol (ICAP) protocol which is tunnelled over TLS.
 This allows MCAS to use the external DLP engine to scan content identified in connected cloud apps for policy violations.

-#### Design Decisions

-The tables below describe the External DLP design decisions applicable to all agencies and implementation types, as well as any additional design decisions specific to cloud native or hybrid implementations.
+Table 108 External DLP Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---